Pratik280/pratik280.github.io/src/content/blog/05-styling-react-native-with-tailwindcss-and-navigating-between-pages-with-react-navigator/index.md

 Follow a similar approach to create the code for the Signup and login pages.

-After creating all three pages, now its time to use React Navigation our main `App.tsx` so that we can navigate between our all three pages (Greeting page, Signup page and Login page).
+After creating all three pages, now its time to use React Navigation in our main `App.tsx` so that we can navigate between our all three pages (Greeting page, Signup page and Login page).

 ```javascript
 import { View, Text } from "react-native";